 - 3 tablespoons all-purpose flour

-- 4 cans 7-ounces each, whole green peppers, split open and any seeds removed
+- 4 cans (7-ounces each) whole green chiles, split open and any seeds removed

 - 1-6 ounce can of tomato paste

 - 1/4 cup water (optional)